 We announced them in order to verify the expectations of the residents, listen to their opinions and ultimately adjust the planned investments to their needs.
 In the future, we will continue the dialog with residents as part of subsequent stages of consultations and investment procedures

 The main objective of the SLS was to designate rail and road investment corridors – several kilometers wide – which will be the basis for further study and design works.
-The STH planners proposed several variants for new transport routes inside the corridors.
+The CPK planners proposed several variants for new transport routes inside the corridors.
 For the time being, they are indicative and are not binding.

 The interest in the document was great, which is related to the scale of the planned investments.
 For consultations, we presented corridors covering more than 1.6 thousand km of new railway lines and more than 400 km of high-speed roads